Travel in Austria

 • Open all year round from 8:15 AM to 4:30 PM.
 The cable car leads to an area with various hiking trails suitable even for baby strollers.

-• A round-trip cable car ride costs from 13 Euro for adults and 8 Euro for children.
+• A round-trip cable car ride costs from €21 for adults and €13.50 for children.
+There are multiple options available.
 More information on the cable car’s website in English.

 • Address: Hintertux 794, 6294 Hintertux